-These treasures bring to mind all the tasty little treats cooked in the larger cast iron version.
-Poffertjes, peach blossoms, gem scones.
+These treasures bring to mind all the tasty little treats cooked in my mothers cast iron Wagner muffin pan.
+Fairy cakes, peach blossoms, gem scones.

 I have taken much inspiration and many, many tools from John.
 It is thanks to him, and his children Ben and Sarah, that I have come to realise my love for playing with metal.
 We have plans to photograph as much of John’s work as we can get our hands on.
 So check back so…